fg-research/website/blog/general/posts/electricity-forecasting-chronos.rst

 Chronos is a foundational model for one-shot probabilistic forecasting of univariate time series.
 The model converts time series data into a sequence of tokens through scaling and quantization.
-The scaling is performed by dividing each time series by its mean absolute value, while the quantization process uses uniform binning for mapping the scaled time series values to a discrete set of tokens.
+The scaling procedure divides each time series by its mean absolute value, while the quantization process maps the scaled time series values to a discrete set of tokens using uniform binning.

 The tokenized time series is then used as input into a large language model (LLM).
-Chronos was pre-trained using the T5 model, but it supports any other LLM architecture.
-Chronos is trained in a self-supervised manner by minimizing the cross-entropy loss between the actual and predicted next token, as it is standard for LLMs.

-At inference time, Chronos takes as input a sequence of tokens (a context window) and returns a random sample from the predicted distribution of the next token.
+The LLM takes as input a sequence of tokens and returns a random sample from the predicted distribution of the next tokens.
 The generated tokens are then converted back to time series values by inverting the quantization and scaling transformations.

+Chronos is pre-trained using the T5 model, but it supports any other LLM architecture.
+The training was performed in a self-supervised manner by minimizing the cross-entropy loss between the actual and predicted next token, as it is standard for LLMs.

 In this post, we demonstrate how to use Chronos for one-step-ahead one-shot forecasting.
 We will use the US average electricity price monthly time series from November 1978 to July 2024,